 Do you know what the difference is between successful and unsuccessful businesses?

 They pay close attention to what their customers are saying.
 They know that business metrics like revenue and churn tell only a part of the story.
-They understand that to know why customers make certain decisions, it is critical to understand customer perspective.
+They understand that to know why customers make certain decisions, it's critical to understand the customer's perspective.

-- What can you help your customers with?
+- What you can do to help your customers.

-- What are their interests and behavioral patterns?
+- What their interests and behavioral patterns are.

 Voice of Customer is imperative for business functions like customer success, operations, and product development.
-Working together, these groups can identify and improve all stages of customer journey by improving the products and services used by the customers.
+These groups use this research to identify and improve all stages of the customer's journey by working together to enhance their products and services.

 How Voice of the Customer Impacts Your Business

-By capturing Voice of Customer, you can connect and engage with customers at all the touch points in the customer journey.
+By capturing VoC, you can connect and engage with customers at every touchpoint in the customer journey and programmatically improve their experience with your company.
 This technique helps you:

 - Spot early warning and potential brand crisis